filipesilva/fdb/README.md

- :on-path     [:fdb.on/modify]              ;; get-in path inside self for trigger :self        {:xt/id "/mount/foo.md" ,,,}  ;; the doc that has the trigger being called :self-path   "/path/foo.md"                ;; on-disk path for self :doc         {:xt/id "/mount/bar.md" ,,,}  ;; the doc the trigger is being called over, if any :doc-path    "/path/bar.md"                ;; on-disk path for doc, if any :results     {,,,}                         ;; query results, if any :timestamp   "2024-03-22T16:52:20.995717Z" ;; schedule timestamp, if any }
+ :on-path     [:fdb.on/modify]              ;; get-in path inside self for trigger :self        {:xt/id "/mount/foo.md" ,,,}  ;; the doc that has the trigger being called :self-path   "/path/foo.md"                ;; on-disk path for self :target      {:xt/id "/mount/bar.md" ,,,}  ;; the doc the trigger is being called over, if any :target-path "/path/bar.md"                ;; on-disk path for doc, if any :results     {,,,}                         ;; query results, if any :timestamp   "2024-03-22T16:52:20.995717Z" ;; schedule timestamp, if any }